 I slept my little girl on Thursday, March 8, 2018, was at Top, my gygy, the nurses .... they put me in a calm and clean environment with a service of excellence .. thank you prts and especially pr Dr. hichem

-Clinique Taoufik, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Cataract Surgery procedures among its total of 225 available procedures, across 24 different specialties.
-The cost of a Cataract Surgery procedure starts from ฿69,000, whilst the national average price is approximately ฿55,250.
-There are many specialists available at the Clinic, with 10 in total, and they are accredited by ISO 9001:2008
+Clinique Taoufik, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Cataract Surgery procedures as well as 225 other procedures, across 24 different procedure categories.
+The price of a Cataract Surgery procedure starts from just ฿69,000, and the average price is around ฿55,250.
+Many medical professionals work at the Clinic, with 10 in total, and Clinique Taoufik is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?